 Sue will present a series of three sessions.
 Registration for this seminar includes all three sessions.

-Dog-Dog Engagements Between Unfamiliar Dogs—Why its So Risky
+Dog-Dog Engagements Between Unfamiliar Dogs—Why it’s So Risky

 In this workshop, we will look at the most common behavior patterns displayed by groups of unfamiliar dogs.
 These include Mobbing, Bullying, Targeting, Hunting, and Group Chase.
 Not unlike unsupervised schoolyard kids, dogs can engage in mentally, emotionally and sometimes physically abusive behaviors.
 Viewing extensive video footage from hours and hours of dog park observations, we will examine why the healthiest play seems to occur between only two dogs, and familiar dogs.